NegatioN/negation.github.io/about.md

 I also really enjoy going to the gym to challenge myself, and keep the work-hazard of bodily decay somewhat at bay.

-#### Education
-I studied Japanese Language at University of Oslo and Computer engineering at College of Oslo and Akershus.

-#### Work
-Currently working at [Finn.no](https://www.finn.no) with recommendations using machine learning.